How to study in medical school? I get emails and messages on this all the time.

 OnlineMedEd does all of these three things so well!

 But bottom line – as a med student, you need to selective with your time and resources.
 OME deserves that time.

 Dr. Williams does an amazing job throughout all his videos, outlines notes (my favorite), flashcards, and practice questions to teach you the core topics in medicine.

 OME is the reason I did so well on many of my shelf exams (check out my internal medicine post here) and how I crushed Step 2 CK.

 As an added bonus, OME is always added topics and new products to make med school easier.

-They recently announced (as of 2019) Case-X, a platform to solidify your knowledge beyond just multiple choice questions.
+In 2019, they announced Case-X, a platform to solidify your knowledge beyond just multiple choice questions.

 There are close to 100 cases with real-life patient examples, histories, physicals, labs, and more to help you perfect managing common diseases.